About Vickie Sullivan

 A TEDster since 2013, Vickie also lent her expertise as a mentor to the SupporTED program for TED fellows in 2014-15.
-Based on her impact, she also was invited to participate in the 2015 Collaboratorium conference as an advisor on branding and thought leadership.
+Based on her impact, she also was invited to participate in the 2015 Collaboratorium conference as an adviser on branding and thought leadership.
 In that venue her presentation on how to be a thought leader was ranked as one of the most popular.

 The first in her family to graduate from college, Ms. Sullivan earned her bachelor’s degree in Journalism, Public Relations emphasis at the University of Oklahoma.
 She lives in Tempe, AZ with her husband Larry, her favorite geek.